joe-lynch/parallelised-lattice-percolation/README.md

 [![scenario 1](images/8x8.png)](images/8x8.png)

 ### Scenario 2
 A scenario with a 46x46 lattice where there is no row or column percolation.
 The seeding probability used was 0.3.
-The biggest cluster has X sites, with X clusters in total.
+The biggest cluster has 281 sites, and there are 19 clusters in total.
 [![scenario 2](images/46x46.png)](images/46x46.png)